karen19803/financial-forecasting-api/Readme.md

 ## Exploratory Data Analysis

 Exploratory Data Analysis (EDA) and data validation were performed offline using Jupyter notebooks.
-These steps are not part of the production pipeline and are provided for reference in the ```bash notebooks/ ```directory.
+These steps are not part of the production pipeline and are provided for reference in the ``` notebooks/ ```directory.

 ---